What to pack for a road trip with your dog(s)

 • Poop Bags:

-Always have a large supply of poop bags in your vehicle, in your bag, and on your person, etc. You never know when or where your dog may need to do a #2, and you don’t want to be an inconsiderate pet owner.
+Always have a large supply of poop bags in your vehicle, your bag, your person, etc. You never know when or where your dog may need to do a #2, and you don’t want to be an inconsiderate pet owner.
 Always pick up after your pooch.
 Biodegradable or compostable bags are the best for the environment.

 • First Aid Kit: